marciogualtieri/DataScience/coursera/storm/storm.md

     ## [23] "Debris Flow/Landslide"
     ## [24] "Tsunami"

 I'm only going to show the top ten event types in my report.
-I believe that more than that will make the plots too clutered.
+I believe that more than that will make the plots too clattered.
 Still, you might have noticed that the top 24 have been successfully deduplicated (they all belong to the event types in the table we showed earlier).

 Just for consistency I'm going to use lowercase for all variable names: